alisamaximova/MyFirstHomeWork/README.md

 > are handled (for example, if a number is read as a string, then terminate the program when the specified length is exceeded).
 > Input example: 10.05
 > Output example: 10 | 05"
+---

+### Project assembly:
 The program is written in the Windows operating system, in the Dev-C++ application in the C programming language.

+### Explanation of the algorithm of the code:
 After entering a variable and reading it, we check it for the following conditions: as long as the character-by-character reading is not equal to the end of the line / file, the value iteration operator is called.
+	char numeric;
+        while((numeric = getchar()) != EOF // setting a condition for the entered variable
+             && numeric != '\n'
+             && numeric != '\0')
-If the constant expression is equal to any digit in the range from 0 to 9, it is displayed on the screen.
+If the constant expression is equal to any digit in the range from 0 to 9, it is displayed on the screen: case '0':
+        case '1':
+        case '2':
+        case '3':
+        case '4':
+        case '5':
+        case '6':
+        case '7':
+        case '8':
+        case '9':
+            printf("%c", numeric);
+            break;
-Spaces and "minus" characters are ignored.
+Spaces and "minus" characters are ignored:
+        case ' ':
+        case '-':
+            break; // ignoring spaces and the minus sign The "." sign is replaced by "|": case '.':
+            printf(" | "); // replacing characters
+            break;
-The "." sign is replaced by "|".
-Otherwise, the program will inform us about the error.
+Otherwise, the program will inform us about the error:
+       default:
+            printf("\n\nError\n\n"); // informing about an error
+            exit(-1);

+### launch the project:
-The code runs in the Dev-C++ application.
+To start the project, you need to open the main.c file in the Dev-C++ application.
+Next, you need to click on the "Compile and execute" button or press F11